tguild/vehicle_signal_specification/docs-gen/content/rule_set/data_entry/data_types_struct.md

 VSS supports [default values](/vehicle_signal_specification/rule_set/data_entry/attributes/).

-Default values are not allowed for signals of struct type.
+Default values are not allowed for signals of struct datatype.
 This also mean that VSS does not need to specify notation for struct values.
-An exception is arrays of struct-types, where "empty array", i.e. `[]` shall be supported as default value.
+An exception is arrays of struct-datatypes, where "empty array", i.e. `[]` shall be supported as default value.

-It shall be possible to define default values for properties (unless the item is of struct type).
+It shall be possible to define default values for properties (unless the item is of struct datatype).
-If all items of a struct type have default values, then a signal (or item) using the struct type is also considered to have a default value.
+If all items of a struct datatype have default values, then a signal (or item) using the struct datatype is also considered to have a default value.

 ## Allowed Values

 VSS supports [specification of allowed values](/vehicle_signal_specification/rule_set/data_entry/allowed/).

 Using `allowed` for `type: property` is allowed (if `allowed` is supported for the used datatype).
-Using `allowed` for signals and items of struct type or array of struct type is not allowed.
+Using `allowed` for signals and items of struct datatype or array of struct datatype is not allowed.